premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-38. How Priority and Severity Metrix help to decide impact of defects in Software Testing?
+38. How do Priority and Severity Metrix help to decide the impact of defects in Software Testing?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)